-&lt;sup>1 For the purpose of this document, the term package refers to a collection of source code (possibly containing C, Fortran, or C++) that can generate zero or more shared or static libraries, zero or more include files, zero or more Fortran modules, and possibly other auxiliary artifacts, including executables, and whose functionality can be used by other packages and by application codes.
+1 For the purpose of this document, the term package refers to a collection of source code (possibly containing C, Fortran, or C++) that can generate zero or more shared or static libraries, zero or more include files, zero or more Fortran modules, and possibly other auxiliary artifacts, including executables, and whose functionality can be used by other packages and by application codes.
 A software artifact that generates only an executable is, by this definition, not an xSDK package; that is, xSDK packages are libraries, frameworks, and domain components.

-&lt;sup>2 See, for example, "Self-Sustaining Software" as outlined in http://trac.trilinos.org/wiki/TribitsLifecycleModelOverview#self\sustaining\software.
+2 See, for example, "Self-Sustaining Software" as outlined in http://trac.trilinos.org/wiki/TribitsLifecycleModelOverview#self_sustaining_software.

-• Similarly, a package can become an xSDK member package if (1) it is an xSDK-compatible package, and (2) it uses or can be used by another package in the xSDK, and the connecting interface is regularly tested for regressions.
+Similarly, a package can become an xSDK member package if (1) it is an xSDK-compatible package, and (2) it uses or can be used by another package in the xSDK, and the connecting interface is regularly tested for regressions.

 Initially the requirements and process are informally presented; over time, if needed, we can begin to formalize them.
-Currently the xSDK includes twenty-one popular numerical libraries (AMREX, ButterflyPACK, DTK, deal.ii, Ginkgo, hypre, libEnsemble, MAGMA, MFEM, Omega, h, PETSc/TAO, PHIST, PLASMA, preCICE, SLEPc, STRUMPACK, SUNDIALS, SuperLU, Tasmanian, and Trilinos) and two application packages (Alquimia and PFLOTRAN), which satisfy the required policies.
+Currently the xSDK includes twenty-six popular numerical libraries (AMREX, ArborX, ButterflyPACK, DataTransferKit (DTK), deal.II, ExaGO, Ginkgo, heFFTe, HiOp, hypre, libEnsemble, MAGMA, MFEM, Omega_h, PETSc/TAO, PHIST, PLASMA, preCICE, PUMI, SLATE, SLEPc, STRUMPACK, SUNDIALS, SuperLU, TASMANIAN, and Trilinos) and two application packages (Alquimia and PFLOTRAN), which satisfy the required policies.
 Over the longer term, the xSDK may expand to incorporate additional packages, depending on community needs and contributions.